 - 4 tsp. chicken stock concentrate mixed with 2 cups water, or 2 cups chicken stock (use the best quality you can find)

 - Season the pork with salt and black pepper.
 In a 3 1/2-quart Dutch oven over medium-high heat, warm 2 Tbs. of the olive oil.

 - Working in batches, brown the pork on all sides, 8 to 10 minutes per batch.
 Transfer to a plate.

 - Reduce the heat to medium and warm the remaining 1 Tbs. olive oil.
 Add the onion and cook, stirring occasionally, until tender, 6 to 8 minutes.

 - Add the garlic, ginger, demi-glace, tomato paste, cinnamon, coriander, nutmeg, cloves and red pepper flakes.
 Cook, stirring constantly, until fragrant, about 1 minute.

 - Add the vinegar, applesauce, tomatoes with their juices, sage, stock and pork.

 - Bring to a boil and season with salt and pepper.
 Cover the pot and transfer the pot to the oven and cook until the 1 hour.

 - Remove pot from oven, add cubed squash and cook for an additional 1-1/2 hours until pork and squash are fork tender.

 - Skim any excess fat off the sauce, adjust salt and pepper if necessary.
-Serve the stew over mashed potatoes and garnish with sage leaves.
+Serve the stew over mashed potatoes and garnish with parsley or sage leaves.